KusionStack/kusionstack.io/docs/user_docs/getting-started/install/kusionup.md

 |  cdn@v0.4.1   |        |
 ```

-Execute to `kusionup remove $VERSION` to delete specified version:
+You can also `kusionup remove $VERSION` to uninstall a specific version of `kusion`:

 ```bash
 # try remove the latest version